Once upon a time, there was a party in a field...

-In 2008, due to its success and size it went legitimate, seeking the relevant licence and abiding by all the rules laid out by the authorities.
-But, importantly, it retained that initial spirit of the first, just as it does today – that familiar ‘house party’ atmosphere.
-It is a festival built by festival fans, steadfastly sticking to the rootsy fundamentals of a homemade event for live bands and their fans.
+In 2008, due to its success and growing size, Leopallooza went fully legitimate, seeking the relevant license and abiding by all the rules laid out by the authorities.
+But most importantly, it continued to maintain that initial spirit of the first, just as it does today – that familiar ‘house party’ atmosphere.
+It is a festival built by festival fans, steadfastly sticking to the rootsy fundamentals of a homespun event, while attracting some of the biggest names in contemporary music.

-Since those nascent days, it's been the same core team who have worked year-round to create each Leopallooza, helped out by the original small collective of selfless friends who, in true Woodstock spirit, know that good times lie in the process as well as the outcome.
-Happily, it works – it works because there is an understanding between all those who graft on it and all those who pay to attend – that we put this on not for money, not for social acceptance, not for girls, not for boys, not for corporations and not for all the small change we find in the mosh pit when you’ve all gone.
-We put this thing on because we love music and our friends, those old & new.
-We put it on for the kick of a meaty project and a taste for the good times.
+And, happily, it works – it works because there is an understanding between all those who graft on it and all those who pay to attend – that we put this on not for money, not for social acceptance, not for girls, not for boys, not for corporations and not for all the small change we find in the mosh pit when you’ve all gone.
+We put this thing on because we love music, we love a party, and we love making new friends.

 Unlike other festivals, we keep the Leopallooza ticket prices as low as we possibly can.
-The bar prices remain sensible, camping is free and it is still administered by that very same group of close friends, politely turning down the offers of corporate sponsorship in favour of making all the key decisions ourselves.
+The bar prices remain sensible, camping is free, and our independence is intact, having politely turned down the offers of corporate sponsorship in favour of making all the key decisions ourselves.
 We insist on only the friendliest staff across the site - from the bar crew, to the security team, to Pete the Poo, who cleans the toilets with a smile.

-Last year we hit a milestone - we sold out the entire festival.
-It was a validation that had been 8 years in the making.

-And this year, as it was with that very first party in 2006, and with every party since and every party yet to come, our mission remains the same.
+And as it was with that very first Leopallooza in 2006, with every Leopallooza since and with every Leopallooza that is yet to come, our mission remains the same.
 To create and throw…

 The Greatest House Party… in a field.